 HOW DO YOU HANDLE SITUATIONS THAT MAY ARISE OUTSIDE OF NORMAL?

 For most women and their partners, one concern about having their baby at home is that a medical emergency may occur.
 This could happen regardless of whether a home or hospital birth is planned.
-We discuss arrangements in the event that a problem arises during delivery.
-We will discuss with you concerns such as blood loss after birth, babies that are slow to breathe, lack of progress in first or second stage, emergency transports, and maternal and fetal complications that lead to transport to the hospital.
-Midwives are trained and equipped to deal with complications during a home birth.
-Early detection, ability to stabilize and transport, and solid emergent and non-emergent plans are in place ensure efficient care.
+During prenatal appointments, we make plans for where to go and who to call in the event that a problem arises during delivery.
+We will discuss with you concerns such as blood loss after birth, babies that are slow to breathe, lack of progress in labor or while pushing, emergency transports, and maternal and fetal complications that lead to transport to the hospital.
+Midwives are trained and equipped to deal with complications during an out of hospital birth.
+Early detection, ability to stabilize and transport, and solid emergent and non-emergent plans ensure efficient care.
 Birth Journey participates in the integrated, inter-professional maternity care system that promotes safe and seamless transfer of care to the hospital to optimize outcomes for mothers and their babies.

 "All women and families planning a home or birth center birth have a right to respectful, safe, and seamless consultation, referral, transport, and transfer of care when necessary.
 When ongoing inter-professional dialogue and cooperation occur, everyone benefits.” >> Home Birth Summit